NigelThomas/sqlstream-flink/README.md

 The python script generates roughly 4 million flows records (EDRs) & a million sessions records  (EDRs) for every hour of operation of the wireless network.
 The number of hours of operation is passed as a parameter to the python script to generate the synthetic data.

 # The SQL pipeline
 The SQL pipeline performs a streaming join between Flows & Sessions streams and then compute time-series analytics, partitioned by cell-tower ID, to monitor the network performance.
 The SQL pipeline is described through a set of cascaded SQL views.
 These SQL views are are quite similar in syntax for both SQLstream as well as Flink.
+See [sqlstream.sql](./sqlstream.sql) and [flink.sql](./flink.sql) for the detailed view definitions.

-1. `Flows_fs` - This is a relational stream abstraction defined on Flows EDRs collected in CSV files
+1. `flows_fs` - This is a relational stream abstraction defined on Flows EDRs collected in CSV files
-2. `Parse_view` - This view simply extracts and projects all the columns (around 70) from the `Flows_fs` stream
+2. `parse_view` - This view simply extracts and projects all the columns (around 70) from the `Flows_fs` stream
-    ```
-    CREATE OR REPLACE VIEW Parse_view AS
-    SELECT STREAM * FROM EDR.Flows_fs;
-    ```
-3. Projection_view - This view parses only 10 out of 70 columns from the Flows_fs stream
+3. `projection_view` - This view parses only 10 out of 70 columns from the Flows_fs stream
-    ```
-    CREATE OR REPLACE Projection_view AS
-    SELECT STREAM sessionid,
-      CAST(CASE WHEN CHAR_LENGTH(eventtime) = 22
-          THEN SUBSTRING(eventtime, 1, 19) || '.000'
-          ELSE eventtime END AS TIMESTAMP) AS ROWTIME,
-      CAST(uplinkoctets AS BIGINT) + CAST(downlinkoctets AS BIGINT) +
-      CAST(uplinkdropoctets AS BIGINT) + CAST(downlinkdropoctets AS BIGINT) as Octets,
-      CAST(uplinkpackets AS BIGINT) + CAST(downlinkpackets AS BIGINT) +
-      CAST(uplinkdroppackets AS BIGINT) + CAST(downlinkdroppackets AS BIGINT) as Packets
-    FROM Flows_fs AS input;

-    CREATE OR REPLACE Projection_Sessions_view AS
-    SELECT STREAM sessionid,
-      CAST(CASE WHEN CHAR_LENGTH(eventtime) = 22
-          THEN SUBSTRING(eventtime, 1, 19) || '.000'
-          ELSE eventtime END AS TIMESTAMP) AS ROWTIME,
-      ecgieci AS cellid
-    FROM Sessions_fs AS input;
-    ```
-4. `Agg_view` - This view computes time-series analytics on a 1-hour sliding window on Flows_fs, partitioned by sessionid
+4. `agg_view` - This view computes time-series analytics on a 1-hour sliding window on flows_fs, partitioned by sessionid
-    ```
-    CREATE OR REPLACE VIEW Agg_view AS
-    SELECT STREAM sessionid, Octets,
-      Min(Octets) OVER w as minOctets, max(Octets) OVER w as maxOctets,
-      Sum(Octets) OVER w as sumOctets, Count(Octets) OVER w as countOctets
-    FROM Projection_view as s
-    WINDOW w AS (PARTITION BY sessionid
-                RANGE BETWEEN INTERVAL '60' MINUTE PRECEDING
-                AND CURRENT ROW);
-    ```
-5. `Join_view` - This view joins Projection_view with Sessions_fs on a 5-minute window.
+5. `join_view` - This view joins flows and sessions pipelines on a 5-minute window.
-    ```
-    CREATE OR REPLACE VIEW Join_view AS
-    SELECT STREAM lhs.sessionid as sessionid, cellid, Octets, Packets
-    FROM Projection_view as lhs
-      INNER JOIN
-        Projection_Sessions_view OVER (RANGE INTERVAL '5' MINUTE PRECEDING) as rhs
-      ON (lhs.sessionid = rhs.sessionid );
-    ```
-6. `Join_n_Agg_view` - This view computes time-series analytics on a 1-hour sliding window on the streaming result of the Join_view, partitioned by cellid (cell-tower ID)
+6. `join_n_agg_view` - This view computes time-series analytics on a 1-hour sliding window on the streaming result of the Join_view, partitioned by cellid (cell-tower ID)
-    ```
-    CREATE OR REPLACE VIEW Join_n_agg_view AS
-    SELECT STREAM cellid, Octets,
-        Min(Octets) OVER w as minOctets, max(Octets) OVER w as maxOctets,
-        Sum(Octets) OVER w as sumOctets, Count(Octets) OVER w as countOctets
-    FROM Join_view as s
-    WINDOW w AS (PARTITION BY cellid
-                ORDER BY FLOOR(s.ROWTIME TO MINUTE)
-                RANGE BETWEEN INTERVAL '60' MINUTE PRECEDING
-                AND INTERVAL '1' MINUTE PRECEDING);
-    ```

 # Setting up SQLstream and Apache Flink
 The benchmark expects that SQLstream and Flink are already installed on the host machine.
 The following steps describe how to install SQLstream s-Server and Flink, and how to test the SQL pipelines.